Emperor Penguin vs Magellanic Penguin

 Do Emperor Penguins and Magellanic Penguins live in the same area?

-Emperor Penguins are found in Antarctica.
-Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil.
+No, their ranges do not overlap.
+Emperor Penguins are found in Antarctica, while Magellanic Penguins live in Argentina, Chile, Falkland Islands, Southern Brazil.
+This geographic separation means they face different environmental pressures and predator communities.